 We offer a diverse range of digital media and entertainment content using a sustainable production and acquisition approach.
-First, we provide selfproduced content.
-Second, we jointly produce content with studios, some of which is distributed exclusively on our platforms.
+First, we provide self-produced content.
+Second, we also jointly produce content with studios, some of which is distributed exclusively on our platforms.
 Third, we acquire rights to display content on our digital media and entertainment platforms pursuant to licensing agreements with rights holders.
 Last, we offer an open platform on which user-generated content and professional-generated content are produced and distributed.
 Our digital media and entertainment offerings include online videos, films, live events, newsfeeds and literature.

 Alibaba Pictures, driven by high-quality content and technology, is an integrated platform that provides content production, promotion and distribution, intellectual property-related licensing and commercial management, cinema ticketing management and Internet data services for the entertainment industry.
-During the twelve months ended March 31, 2023, Alibaba Pictures participated in the production and distribution of a total of 26 films, 12 of which ranked among the top 20 films released during the same period in terms of box office, including The Wandering Earth 2 (流浪地球2), Moon Man (獨行月球) and Lighting Up the Stars (人生大事), demonstrating our consistent standards for selecting high-quality films.
-In addition, Alibaba Pictures continues to diversify its businesses to capture opportunities across the entertainment value chain, including ticketing, digital services and platforms.
+Among the top ten domestic movies in terms of ticket sales for the twelve months ended March 31, 2022, Alibaba Pictures participated in the production and distribution of eight movies, including The Battle at Lake Changjin (長津湖), Water Gate Bridge (水 門橋), and My Country, My Parents (我和我的父輩), demonstrating our consistent standards for selecting high-quality films.
+In addition, Alibaba Pictures continues to diversify its businesses to capture opportunities across the entertainment value chain, including content development, production, promotion and distribution, as well as IP commercialization.
 Through Damai, a leading online ticketing platform for live events in China, we provide users with ticketing services for popular concerts, plays and sporting events.